hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log
+layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log locked - prints whether the current session is locked.
 ```

 For the getoption command, the option name should be written as